open-education-api/specification/docs/technical/consumers/eduxchange.md

 !> For `/organizations` the `type=root` parameter must be supported and for all calls returning programs the `type=minor` parameter will be set and must be supported.

+!> To select educational information meant for eduXchange, eduXchange will always append the query parameter `consumer=eduxchange` to every call.

 ## Specific expands that have to be implemented

 To be compatible with the [eduXchange catalogue website](https://www.eduxchange.nl), an implementation needs to support the following [expands]: